daar/GLPT/README.md

 * only OpenGL context handling, no audio, font or UI included to name a few

 ## Contributors
+GLPT is made possible thanks to people that are willing to spend their time and lend their skills, helping to code and submit new ideas.
 <!-- CONTRIBUTOR-LIST:START -->
 * Darius Blaszyk (daar)
 * Ryan Joseph (genericptr)